10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 - Admission: £12

-- Book your Jane Austen Centre tickets here:
+- Book your Jane Austen Centre pass here:

 #6.
 Drink the Mineral Hot Springs

-The hot springs n Bath aren’t just for bathing.
+The hot springs in Bath aren’t just for bathing ya know.
 It’s said that drinking the mineral-rich waters is a healthy remedy for numerous ailments.
 Why not try some yourself at the elegant Georgian Pump Room Restaurant, where a glass of water from the spa fountain provides a unique accompaniment to a fine meal or an afternoon tea.
+The Pump Room is of the popular free things to do in Bath.

 - Opening times: 10am til 5:45pm